RobKnop/PodNet/README.md

 9. Tags (?)

 ####Post (Object)
-Posts contain a podcast episode with a own initial comment from the PostWriter <br />
+Posts contain a podcast episode with a own initial comment from the PostWriter. <br />
+Podacst episode will be select form the PostWriters own library (subscription list and self published ones) <br />
 Posts have the following functionality:

 1. Link to podcast episode